ajaygunalan/ajaygunalan.github.io/_includes/main.md

 **Why Opto-Mechtronics?**

-An Inter-disciplinary field involving the integration of  mechanical, electronics, optics, MEMS, optimisation, systems and controls, and software development aroused excitement and passion in me to pursue research in  Opto-Mechtronics system.
+An Inter-disciplinary field involving the integration of  Mechanical, Electronics, Optics, MEMS, Optimisation, Control System and Software Development aroused excitement and passion in me to pursue research in  Opto-Mechtronics System.

 <br>